noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

     - reduce response times of eventually-consistent read workloads
     - reduce orpational and application complexity througha managed service with the same dynamdob API
     - increase throughput for read-heavy/bursty workloads
+- table, item and item attributes
+  - focus on matching your data model to dynamodb best practices
+    - small item size may mean many tables to help control throughput costs
+    - in general avoid large items, and large item attributes at all costs, no matter how much decomposition is required

 ### anti patterns